6 vitamins you don’t need when you take Heights Smart Supplement

 For example, taking too much fat-soluble vitamin A can put you in a coma, and even be lethal.
 Not exactly the “health benefit” you’re hoping to achieve, is it?

-Even water-soluble vitamins, if overdone too much, can lead to uncomfortable problems (e.g., nausea or cramps) or even harmful health outcomes (e.g., liver damage).
+Even water-soluble vitamins, if overdone too much, can lead to uncomfortable problems (e.g., queasiness or cramps) or even harmful health outcomes (e.g., liver damage).

 And don’t forget your financial health.
 There’s a cap on how much of a specific vitamin or mineral you need.
 You’re literally flushing your money down the toilet when you take more water-soluble vitamins than your body can use.